-The controls for the heater are mounted in the centre of the facia and consist of two slides (one for air volume and one for ure) and a switch for the two-speed temperature) and a switch for the two-speed booster fan.
+The controls for the heater are mounted in the centre of the facia and consist of two slides (one for air volume and one for temperature) and a switch for the two-speed booster fan.
 Air can be diverted upwards for demisting simply by closing off the outlets to the footwells, something that can't be done when strapped in.
 When the car is fully warmed up the heat output from the heater is good and reasonably controllable.
 At high road speeds the throughput is sufficient but when travelling slowly flow has to be boosted by the fan.
 Opening the quarterlights helps a lot, though this increases noise.